 Social isolation is a significant risk factor for older adults’ mental, emotional, and cognitive health.
 People who feel lonely are more likely to put their health at continued risk by abusing substances and prescription medications.
 By spreading awareness and information about the effects of social isolation, we hope to encourage those close to our seniors to continue to play a role in their loved ones’ social lives.
 With daily activities, classes, volunteering ideas, and more, you can make a vital difference in the quality of life of your loved one.

 At The Peristyle at Beau West, we are passionate about providing seniors with everything they need to maintain a social and active lifestyle.
 Check out our services page or contact us today to learn more.
+You can also find more information on our Family Resources page.
 We look forward to hearing from you!